ajahne/blog/_drafts/2020-5-15-stay-technical-and-give-back.md

 Having the dean call me into her office made me question.

 Students saying that the [only reason we (Black students) were at the university was because of affirmative action](https://www.insidehighered.com/news/2006/12/12/not-so-merry-christmas) turned those questions into an ocean of doubts.
-Drowing me.
+Drowning me.
 Suffocating me.
-Everytime I struggled, every time I did not do well in class, everytime I failed a quiz or couldn't get my code to compile.
+Every time I struggled, every time I did not do well in class, every time I failed a quiz or couldn't get my code to compile.
 Was that because it was me?
 Or because maybe I should not be here.
 Maybe I am here to fill a quota.

 Maybe I am not cut out for this.

 The hesitation grew.
 For every question in my mind, my confidence faltered just a little bit more.
 For every compile error.
-For every emacs shortcut I couln't remember.
+For every emacs shortcut I couldn't remember.
 For every program that did not pass all the tests.
 I doubted myself further.

 I felt alone.
 I felt lost.
 I felt that I wasn't wanted.
 That I was not supported.

-Professores not making eye contact.
+Professors not making eye contact.
 Students in my classes avoiding studying with me.
-A peer telling me they were not going to study for the upcoming midterm test, then seeiing them in a study group at the library, studying.
+A peer telling me they were not going to study for the upcoming midterm test, then seeing them in a study group at the library, studying.
 Them not meeting my eyes.

-The secretarty at the front office who ask me "do you go to school here" when I asked for a form to join the IEEE club.
+The secretary at the front office who ask me "do you go to school here" when I asked for a form to join the IEEE club.
 I had been at the school over two years.
 She didn't hand me the form.
 I never joined IEE.

 The professor who called me out in the middle of class and embarrassed me in front of everyone.